Why Buy stock in Coeur Mining, Inc. (CDE)?

-The consensus among analysts is that Coeur Mining, Inc. (CDE) is an Overweight stock at the moment, with a recommendation rating of 2.3.
-None of the analysts rate the stock as a Sell, while none rate it as Overweight.
-4 out of 9 have rated it as a Hold, with 5 advising it as a Buy.
+The consensus among analysts is that Coeur Mining, Inc. (CDE) is an Overweight stock at the moment, with a recommendation rating of 2.2.
+None of the analysts rate the stock as a Sell, while 1 rate it as Overweight.
+3 out of 9 have rated it as a Hold, with 5 advising it as a Buy.
 None have rated the stock as Underweight.
-The expected earnings per share for the stock is $0.09.
+The expected earnings per share for the stock is $0.14.

 Coeur Mining, Inc. (NYSE:CDE) trade information

-Despite being -9.24% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the CDE stock price touched $7.90-1 or saw a rise of 11.01%.
-Year-to-date, Coeur Mining, Inc. shares have moved -12.99%, while the 5-day performance has seen it change -11.35%.
-Over the past 30 days, the shares of Coeur Mining, Inc. (NYSE:CDE) have changed -3.17%.
-Short interest in the company has seen 5.94 Million shares shorted with days to cover at 1.23.
+Sporting 4.67% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 27 when the CDE stock price touched $7.81-5 or saw a rise of 5.25%.
+Year-to-date, Coeur Mining, Inc. shares have moved -8.42%, while the 5-day performance has seen it change -3.39%.
+Over the past 30 days, the shares of Coeur Mining, Inc. (NYSE:CDE) have changed -0.54%.
+Short interest in the company has seen 5.94 Million shares shorted with days to cover at 1.27.

 Coeur Mining, Inc. (CDE) estimates and forecasts